DanteHealy/Thinking_Hats/README.md

 - Modal videos could be played at once if you play and exit because there was no pause - inserted an additional function to resolve this.
 - Alejandra noted that the flashing hand icon on the landing page was too powerful and needed to be softened or completely removed - softened.
 - Flip cards would benefit from some shading effects.
-- EmailJS confirmation alert did not initially work and needed to be fixed.
+- EmailJS confirmation alert did not initially work and the code needed to be resolved through a Gitpod refresh